 This was a great seminar hosted by 2 world class instructors, held on the 4th May 2013.
 Continue reading “Joint Applied Karate Seminar (John Johnston & Iain Abernethy)” »

 My attention was recently drawn to a post on Sensei John Johnston’s Adaptive Karate Blog.
 This post has been written by Jamie Clubb and was about John Johnston himself.
 It also quotes Geoff Thompson a number of times talking about his training and experiences with John Johnston.
-Having interviewed Sensei Johnston myself some time ago and also had the privilege to train with him, I was of course interested as this is a man that I hold in very high regard.
+Having interviewed Sensei Johnston myself some time ago Continue reading “Psyche of a Warrior: John Johnston by Jamie Clubb” »

 The people that Sensei Johnston has trained with reads like a who’s who on the early Shotokan Karate scene in the UK.
 He has also trained at many seminars with other leading martial artists outside of the Shotokan world.
 This is all backed up by years of experience at the sharp end doing door work at the toughest nightclubs in Coventry, as well doing personal protection for some high profile businessmen and celebrities.
 Unfortunately, John can’t really talk about his personal protection work for reasons of confidentiality.

 Many people these days talk about “reality based martial arts”, but John was poineer these methods long before it entered in the mainstream of martial arts.
 In fact Geoff Thompson, who’s name is synonymous with reality based martial arts received his early training and many of his early ideas from John.
 In Geoff’s own words: